 Chop the pork into smaller pieces (about 3 inch cubes).
 This cuts down on the cooking time.

-Do NOT put the citrus in the pressure cooker (I’m talking whole parts of oranges, limes, whatever.)
+Do NOT put the citrus in the pressure cooker (I’m talking whole parts of oranges, limes, whatever).
 You will end up with the pith and seeds making the entire pot of food bitter.
-Just no. Don’t do it.
+Just no, don’t do it.
 Just add the juice.
 Add some chicken broth if you don’t have enough juice, it will help with the cooking process.

 Season the meat generously.
 It’s a lot of meat.